jandejongh/pa3gyf-gpsdocxo/README.md

 - doc:           Contains documentation; mandatory reading (in particular the 'manual') if you want to rebuilt this project, or use it as a basis for your own design.
+                 Most if not all documentation is written with OpenOffice, but I try to keep a set of PDFs in sync, for those that cannot use OpenOffice.
 - fpd:           Contains the front and rear panel designs (for Schaeffer, www.schaeffer-ag.de, front-panel designer).
 - fw:            Contains the Arduino firmware; a single file for both Uno and Micro (compile-time switch!).
 - pcb:           Contains the KiCAD PCB designs for this project.